rgknp/AIDayLabs/lab02.3-logging_chat_conversations/0_README.md

 ## Navigating the Labs

-This workshop has been broken down into five sections:
+This workshop has been broken down into three sections:
 - [1_File](./1_File.md): After using the Emulator to see activity in our published bot, we'll connect PictureBot to file storage and examine the contents.
 - [2_Azure](./2_Azure.md): Next, we'll set up our bot to use an Azure Storage Account to log the list of utterances that users are sending to our bot.
 - [3_Cosmos](./3_Cosmos.md): Finally, we'll configure logging so we are able to get a user's message and the reply together, and we'll set up storing that data in Cosmos DB using Middleware.